 What’s more convenient?

 Let’s face it.
 Eating out is a pain for both vegetarians and vegans.
 Restaurants often offer uninspiring and bad value vegetarian meals, if they offer any at all.
-It’s even more difficult for vegans as eggs, butter, honey, and cheese are completely out of the question.
+It’s even more difficult for vegans as eggs, butter, honey, sour cream, and cheese are completely out of the question.

 When it comes to a vegan or vegetarian shopping lists, these can be as convenient or inconvenient as you make them.
 Relying on buying standard fruit, vegetables, and legumes to fill your stomachs will be easy to do in most places.